About Cuthbert Malajila - Pindula, Local Knowledge

 |Kadoma

-Cuthbert Malajila is a Zimbabwean born South African based footballer who recently signed for Black Leopards Football Club for the 2019/20 season and a former Mamelodi Sundowns player.
-In the Zimbabwe Premier Soccer League, Malajila has played for teams such as Chapungu Football Club, Bulawayo-based Highlanders Football Club and Dynamos Football Club.
+Cuthbert Malajila is a Zimbabwean born South African based footballer who played for South African PSL side Black Leopards Football Club in the 2019/20 season and a former Mamelodi Sundowns player.
+In the Zimbabwe Premier Soccer League, Malajila played for teams such as Chapungu Football Club, Bulawayo-based Highlanders Football Club and Dynamos Football Club.

 Background